How to Test Your DLP Policy — Free Tool & Complete Guide

 The Entire Test Takes 15 Minutes

 No signup.
 No installation.
 No agents.
 No data stored server-side.
-Open ITSecTools in your browser and work through the 6 phases.
+Open ITSecTools in your browser and work through the 7 steps.
 At the end, you will know exactly where your DLP is strong, where it has gaps, and what to fix first.

 What to do with your results:

-• Share the Validation Matrix in your next security review — it gives management a clear, visual scorecard of your DLP posture
+• Share the report in your next security review — it gives management a clear, visual scorecard of your DLP posture

 • Re-test quarterly and after every policy change, DLP engine upgrade, or vendor migration